Security/SOC 2

 Veto controls

-• Immediate policy enforcement: When an incident is detected, policies can be updated in real-time to restrict or halt agent behavior without redeploying application code.
+• Policy response: When an incident is detected, teams can apply a policy change that restricts or halts governed agent behavior without redeploying application code.

-• Forensic audit trail: Decision logs provide complete forensic evidence — exactly what the agent did, what policy matched, and what outcome was applied.
+• Forensic decision record: Decision records provide forensic evidence: exactly what the agent did, what policy matched, and what outcome was applied.

 • Policy rollback: Git-based policy history enables rollback to any previous policy version if a policy change causes issues.

-Incident timeline reconstructed from decision logs.
+Incident timeline reconstructed from decision records.
 Policy change history showing response actions.
 Git log showing policy rollback capability.

 CC8.1